-Jessica Lin, Co-founder, and General Partner at Work-Bench recognized the power of our collaborative ecosystem platform.
+Jessica Lin, Co-Founder and General Partner at Work-Bench, recognizes the power of our collaborative ecosystem platform:

 With this new capital infusion, we are bolstering our team across various functions.
 It will also help us accelerate the delivery of our robust, customer-driven product roadmap and invest in future innovation.

 I am also thrilled to announce that Suresh Batchu, our non-operating Co-Founder, will be joining the Board of Directors alongside Jessica Lin, Chase Roberts, and myself.

 Our design-first company culture reflects our passion for partner success

 Our investors also recognized our culture and DNA is based on successful partnering.
 We consider our customers as our partners.
 Our relationships are based on complete transparency and trust.
 They guide us in identifying and prioritizing the most impactful capabilities to continuously improve our platform.
 We are building rich feature sets and functionalities to improve the overall user experience of our platform and enable customers to achieve faster ROI while also uncovering new revenue opportunities in their partner ecosystem.
 This is another reason why our investors believe in us.

 Chase Roberts, Principal at Vertex Ventures applauds our commitment to helping our constituents: